fabrezi/blog/_posts/2024-04-30-Poem-three.markdown

 Mexican country girl,
 Took away my quite nights,

-Now I look at the star and the moon,
+I look at the star and the moon,
 Seeking her location and name,
 ```